Germany backs Greek bailout as Tsipras mulls early polls

 "There are two views in order to have a strengthened government - elections either before or after the first bailout review.
 It is a decision the prime minister will make," he told the state TV channel ERT.

-Former energy minister Panagiotis Lafazanis, who leads a hard-left faction within Syriza, has already taken a step towards breaking away from the party by calling for a new anti-bailout movement.
+Former energy minister Panagiotis Lafazanis, who leads a hard left faction within Syriza, has already taken a step toward breaking away from the party by calling for a new anti-bailout movement.

 On Wednesday Lafazanis repeated his opposition to the bailout and signalled he might refuse to support Tsipras in any confidence vote.
 "We ... will not under any guise or pretext give the 'green light' to anyone to implement this third bailout," he told the real.gr news website.